nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 the SpectrumWifiPhy is more appropriate.
 The two frameworks are very similarly configured.

-The SpectrumWifiPhy framework uses the ``Spectrum`` channel framework, which is not documented herein but in the Spectrum module documentation.
+The SpectrumWifiPhy framework uses the :ref:`sec-spectrum-module` channel framework.

 The YansWifiChannel is the only concrete channel model class in the |ns3| wifi module.
 The